 Charity Discount Policy

-Los Robles Hospital and Medical Center has a Charity Discount Policy that provides free hospital care for patients who have received non-elective care, do not meet the qualifications for Medicaid and whose income is less than 200% (in most cases) of the Federal Poverty Level.
+Los Robles Hospital & Medical Center has a Charity Discount Policy that provides free hospital care for patients who have received non-elective care, do not meet the qualifications for Medicaid and whose income is less than 200% (in most cases) of the Federal Poverty Level.
 In order to qualify for this free care, you must complete a Financial Assistance Application and provide some documents to support your income.
 To access our full Charity Discount Policy, click here.

 Get Covered America™